Major Parts and Functions in a Split Air Conditioning System

 As the coolant inside the metal coils evaporates, it acts as a heat sink for the air that moves across it from the blower.
 Copper conducts heat readily, so the coils that contain the coolant are usually made of metal.
 To maximize surface area and provide more cooling power, the copper coils have metal fins or vanes surrounding them.
 In dual or hybrid heat systems, the same coils that act as evaporation sites in the summer to cool your home become condensation sites in the winter to provide warmth.

 During routine seasonal maintenance, your AC Service cleans the interior coils for you, but if you notice reduced cooling capacity, check the coils for signs of dirt or ice.

-Condenser Coils are outdoors and consists of a network of tubes filled with refrigerant that remove heat from the heated gas refrigerant and convert the refrigerant into a liquid form again.
+These are outdoors and consist of a network of tubes filled with refrigerant that remove heat from the heated gas refrigerant and convert the refrigerant into a liquid form again.
 The excess heat escapes into the outside air.